 Every painting tells a story.
 "Other Stories" show special moments, places, situations and... other stories.
 Or combinations.
 They are imaginative, realistic and are created with “what if’s”.
-In the end, the paintings tell us to look from a completely different angle to feel the changes we perceive.
+In the end, the paintings tell us to pause and to look in a highly colorful way.

-Other Stories include the serie "Flowers".
-These paintings have a special connection.
-They are all inspired by Dutch Master and old family Georgius van Os (19th century).
+Other Stories include the new serie "Flowers".
+The paintings are all inspired by Dutch Master and old family Georgius van Os (19th century).
 The original work of Georgius van Os is permanently shown in The Rijksmuseum in Amsterdam.
-Because of the family relation with Georgius van Os, The Rijksmuseum was happy to consulted me on this point, which I very much appreciated.
-This helped me to rejuvenate his work to enjoy it in a lighthearted way.
+Because of the family relation with Georgius van Os, The Rijksmuseum was happy to consult Jos on this point, which he very much appreciated.
+This helped him to rejuvenate his work to enjoy it in a lighthearted way.

 What he draw was not one, but a group of birds.
-And he called them "Nosybirds®" and gave them a true motto " What have you seen today?".
+He called them "Nosybirds®" and gave them a true motto " What have you seen today?".
 It brought unconventional and joyful paintings to point out how things look when it is seen on an independent way.

 Watch the videoGo to work